 - I can focus on PBL examples in order to further clarify essential elements of both aproaches.

 Project Based Learning

 Embracing both, or either, however, demands a large shift on the part of the teacher in terms of really believing in the students taking ownership of their own learning.

 Connie Weber teaches at an independent school in Ann Arbor, Michigan

 “For the teacher, there’s this giant letting go.
 Now, that requires some effort.
 I can see it in my mind — it’s me walking away, turning my back, going somewhere else, not allowing myself to hover.
 It’s me communicating, ‘I’m at your service,’ and, ‘May the force be with you.’
 It’s me utterly and totally handing over the reins, come what may.
 The project is theirs.”

-On a personal note, I have found my own awareness of the perceptions other teachers to be another stumbling block when implementing PBL in a school unaccustomed to it.
+On a personal note, I have found the misconceived perceptions of other teachers to be another stumbling block when implementing PBL in a school unaccustomed to it.
 Sharing rationale, benefits and demonstrated successes are effective means of addressing this issue.